informjennifer/geospatial_thinking/README.md

 -	Contour lines (source: MSDIS)

 #### Getting Census Data
-- Census.gov provides the Decinial Census (10yr) as well as the American Community Survey (estimates between the decinial census)
+We will start with Census.gov to get the data we need.
+Census.gov provides the Decinial Census (10yr) as well as the American Community Survey (estimates between the decinial census)
+If you are unable to get historical data from Census.gov, another useful tool is IPUMS NHGIS https://www.nhgis.org/

-- The exercises in this book will use Census Tract Level Data for St. Louis City and St. Louis County
+- The exercises in this book will use Census Tract Level Data for St. Louis City and St. Louis County.
+Using the *advanced search* in Census.gove, filter for the following.
   - Geographies:
     - Census Tracts
       - Missouri